kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - As MC, talk to Zelka in the medical clinic: 5
     - `Buy at least 4 stims:`
       - `3 or 4 Adrenal Alacrity`
-      - `0 or 1 Adrenal Stamina`
+      - `1 Adrenal Stamina`
-      - `Buying Stamina as your fourth stim gives a bit more survivability on Taris, especially in the Sewers and Sith Base.`
+      - `As a Scoundrel, buying Adrenal Stamina gives you an important Vitality buffer for the Sewers, Vulkar Base, and Sith Base`
-      - `Buying Alacrity gives you a backup if MC or Carth dies in a bad place, or saves <1 second in Dantooine Ruins.`
+      - `The fourth Alacrity gives you a backup if MC or Carth dies in a bad place, or saves <1 second in Dantooine Ruins.`
       - `If you can afford it (>250 Credits), you should buy all 5 stims (4 Alacrity and 1 Stamina)`
-    - *Stims: Use one of each stim on MC (including Stamina if you got/bought one), use Alacrity on Carth*
+    - *Stims: Use one of each stim on MC, Alacrity on Carth*
     - Swap to Carth and [Buffer GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp MC
     - Swap back to Carth and enter Upper City North
     - Swap to MC, QS/QL to fix party following AI